Nate Marquardt: Road back to title contention

 After early speculation that Marquardt's contract with the UFC could expire without renewal, he confirmed that a new agreement had been signed with the organization.
 Marquardt's next match was to be against Thales Leites at UFC 81, but Leites withdrew from the bout due to an injured hand.
 This marked the second time that a bout between Leites and Marquardt had been cancelled.
 On January 9, the UFC announced that veteran Jeremy Horn would be Leites' replacement.
 Marquardt defeated Horn via guillotine choke in the second round.

 Marquardt finally fought Thales Leites at UFC 85, a fight that had been postponed on two separate occasions since 2006.
-Marquardt and Leites had a close fight but Marquardt landed an illegal knee strike to the head of Leites in the second round.
-In the third round Marquardt landed an elbow to the side of the head of Leites.
-The deducted points proved to be crucial as Leites was deemed victorious in a very close split decision, giving Leites a title shot against Anderson Silva.
+Marquardt was winning the fight very dominantly, but landed an illegal knee strike to the head of Leites in the second round costing him a point.
+In the third round Marquardt landed an elbow to the side of the head of Leites, costing him a second point.
+Referee Herb dean thought it was an illegal strike, and deducted a second point.
+The strike was to the side of the head and clearly legal in the replay.
+However, the deducted points proved to be crucial as Leites was deemed victorious in a very close split decision, giving Leites a title shot against Anderson Silva.
 Marquardt was next scheduled to face Martin Kampmann at UFC 88.
 Nate defeated Kampmann in 82 seconds by throwing a head kick and landing a barrage of strikes to take the win by TKO in the first round.

 Marquardt obtained a second straight win to launch himself back into the title picture at UFC 95, when he defeated well-regarded Brazilian fighter Wilson Gouveia with another barrage of strikes to earn a third-round TKO.

 Marquardt's next fight was against the then-undefeated submission specialist Demian Maia at UFC 102, which he won via KO 21 seconds into the first round by landing a counter straight right as Maia threw a leaping leg kick.
 Maia fell face down, unable to protect himself.
 Nate rushed in to follow up with a right hook, but stopped himself once he saw that Maia was visibly hurt.
+This fight earned him a $60,000 Knockout of the Night award.